Code-Institute-Submissions/sruss07-MS02_Photo_Scotland/README.md

 #### User Stories

-> - _"I do all my online searches on my mobile"_
-> - _"I do all my online searches on my tablet"_
 > - _"I do all my online searches on my laptop or desktop"_
+> - _"I do all my online searches on my mobile or tablet"_
 > - _"I want to know where are the best locations for landscape photography"_
+> - _"I want to make contact to ask questions about locations"_
 > - _"I want to be able to join a mailing list about new locations"_
-> - _"I want to make contact to ask questions about locations"_
-> - _"I want to be able to join social media groups to communicate with others"_
 > - _"I am interested in booking a trip and would like more information"_
 > - _"I am interested in reading reviews before booking a trip"_
+> - _"I want to be able to join social media groups to communicate with others"_

 ---